 I’d like to thank the DA reader who forwarded AgFed’s promotional email about the 18-month Certificate.
 Good rates are becoming harder and harder to find.

 Headquartered in Washington, D.C., AgFed Credit Union’s field of membership (FOM) is wide and varied, allowing almost anyone in the U.S. with a valid Social Security number to join.

 Easy Membership: Members of The Friends of the National Zoo or The Friends of the National Arboretum (one-time $20 donation) are eligible for membership.
 Joining either association and applying for AgFed membership can be done simultaneously, using the Credit Union’s online application.

 Residency: Individuals who live, work, worship, or attend school in the District of Columbia also qualify for membership.

-Family Relationship: Any person related by blood, adoption, or marriage to a member (except relatives of members who have been expelled from the Credit Union) are membership eligible.
+Family Relationship: Any person related by blood, adoption, or marriage to a current member (except relatives of members who have been expelled from the Credit Union) are welcome to apply.

 Credit Union Overview

 AgFed Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.03% (excellent) based on March 31, 2019 data.
 In the past year, AgFed has increased its total non-brokered deposits by $14.38 million, an excellent annual growth rate of 4.96%.
 Please refer to our financial overview of AgFed Credit Union (NCUA Charter # 16400) for more details.

 Originally established in 1934 as the Agriculture Federal Credit Union by United States Department of Agriculture, the Credit Union had a membership of 20 people and assets of $59.75 within a month of opening its doors.
 Eighty-five years later, AgFed Credit Union has more than 25,500 members and assets in excess of $341 million.